Date: 27 June 2015. Take Small Bites

 your boat.
 Do make the effort to take her out for a spin at least

 weekly.
-It's good for you, your soul, and who knows?
+This is good for you, your soul, and who knows?
 You might just

 meet someone interesting out there.